-We are committed to supporting student mental health while also responding to the current global pandemic and prioritizing health and safety for students and employees.
-To this end, Counseling Services is currently offering services in-person and remotely by phone and HIPAA-compliant Zoom.
-When attending an in-person appointment, you are required to show a valid green campus pass and wear a facial covering during the entirety of the appointment.
-If you feel ill, or do not have a valid campus pass, please stay home and call 805-756-2511 to meet virtually instead.
+Counseling Services is currently offering services in-person and remotely by phone and HIPAA-compliant Zoom.
+When attending an in-person appointment, you are required to wear a facial covering during the entirety of the appointment and may be asked to show a valid, green campus pass.
+If you feel ill, please stay home and call 805-756-2511 to meet virtually instead.

-Many of our services are available within a few days, but if you need to talk to someone more urgently, reach out!
+Many of our services are available within a few days, but if you need to talk to someone more urgently, reach out and we'll connect with you today!
 Call our crisis line anytime to speak with a counselor, get support, and make a plan for next steps.

 805-756-2511 (24-7 crisis line)

 When should I call the crisis line?

 You may be thinking about suicide, or injuring yourself or someone else.

 You may be experiencing a panic attack and unsure what to do.

 You may be the target of stalking, abuse, or assault.

 You are unable to take care of your basic needs – eating, sleeping, bathing.